 You’ve never met any celebrities.

-Your idea of a traffic jam is ten cars waiting to pass a tractor on the highway.
+Your idea of a traffic jam is ten cars waiting to pass a tractor on the highway and that is what the lawyers for DUI charges also feels like.

 “Vacation” means driving through Amish Country or going to the State Fair.